 Founded in 1670, the Royal Botanic Garden in Edinburgh, Scotland was my favorite place in all of Edinburgh, which is saying a lot because Edinburgh is one of my favorite places I’ve ever been.
-In fact, my husband and I both agree that we’d love to live here someday.
-Boasting more than 100,000 plants on 70 acres, some of are more than 350 years old, as well as 10 glasshouses, and 10 different climate zones, this garden is a work of art and an incredible feat of engineering.
+In fact, my husband and I both agree that we’d love to live in this city one day.
+Boasting more than 100,000 plants on 70 acres, some of which are more than 350 years old, as well as 10 glasshouses, and 10 different climate zones, this garden is a work of art and an incredible feat of engineering.
 If ever you find yourself in the Scottish capital, you would be remiss to skip a visit to this gorgeous garden complex.

 Royal Botanic Gardens Edinburgh

 Admission: Free Garden Admission

 Closed December 25th and January 1st

 Handicap Accessible: Yes

 Visitors of Royal Botanic Gardens Edinburgh can wander the expansive gardens at their leisure, enjoying exotic and endangered plant species, as well as native flora such as ferns and flowers, plus tropical flora like palms, and orchids.
 Each glasshouse is dedicated to a particular climate, like the Tropical Palm House which is the oldest glasshouse in Edinburgh, and holds the largest and oldest palm tree in the entire garden, or the Ferns and Fossil House, the path of which, shown above, is marked with beautiful plant impressions, reminiscent of fossils.